top of page

 Photo credit to Tommy Rhyan.
 Megan Kudla as production manager on the set of Family Travel with Colleen Kelly in Poland

-I am compelled to sprint toward new information and opportunity.
-Passion has taught me to steadily continue building a network of relationships that value art and its effect on humanity.
+My creative work often includes overlapping themes and content from different fields of study; multidisciplinary creation is at the core of my artistic vision.
+I am compelled to steadily continue building a network of relationships that value art and its effect on humanity.

 bottom of page